-After that first winter I went back to the west coast of France to continue to teach surfing, and eventually became an advanced teacher.
+After that first winter Simon and I to the west coast of France to teach surfing, and eventually became an advanced teacher.

 And so it came about - I would spend my winters in the French Alps doing various jobs, and my summers on the west coast as a surf coach.

 Once Simon and I became a couple, he took the same course.
 We both love the sea as much as we love the mountains.